-Consolidated net income for the period ended June 30, 2023 amounted to P2.397B which is higher by 59.02% from last year's P1.507B.
+Consolidated net income for the period ended June 30, 2024 amounted to P2.66B which is higher by 11% from last year's P2.40B.

-Turnover increased by P1.433B to P4.699B in 2023 from P3.265B in 2022, mainly due to net effect of the following:
+Turnover increased by P531M to P5.2B in 2024 from P4.7B in 2023, mainly due to net effect of the following:

-- Increase in revenue from condominium sales by P164M mainly due to additional revenue recognized based on percentage of completion and additional revenue on units sold during the first half of the year. - Increase in revenue from rental and cinema by P258M mainly due to higher rental yield from mall operations of Shangri-La Plaza.

-• Increase in revenue from hotel operations by P1.010B mainly due to higher occupancy during the first half of the year compared to the same period last year.
+- Increase in revenue from condominium sales by P290M mainly due to higher number of units sold during the first half of the year, with the addition of Laya project which was launched in Q3 2023. - Increase in revenue from rental and cinema by P61M mainly due to higher occupancy rate of Shangri-La Plaza Mall. - Increase in revenue from hotel operations by ₽181M mainly due to higher occupancy of Shangri-La at the Fort Hotel during the first half of 2024 compared with the same period last year.

-Total Cost of Sales and Services of the Group amounted to P1.681B, higher by P451.4M compared with last year's P1.231.
+Total Cost of Sales and Services of the Group amounted to P1.91B, higher by P225M compared with last year's P1.68B.
 This was mainly due to the following:

-- Increase in cost of condominium sales on the corresponding revenue recognized during the first half of the year. - Decrease in cost of rental and cinema by P15.27M is mainly due to lower utility costs, repairs and maintenance cost and higher tenants reimbursements during the first six months of 2023. - Increase in cost of hotel operations by P358.9M mainly due to higher occupancy and increase in hotel operations.
+- Increase in cost of condominium sales due to higher number of units were sold during the first half of the year. - Increase in cost of rental and cinema by P8M mainly due to higher share in common expenses from mall operations during the first half of 2024. - Increase in cost of hotel operations by P57M due to higher departmental expenses because of higher occupancy rate.
+Depreciation expense recognized and allocated as part of cost of hotel operations from January to June 2024 is also higher compared with the same period last year.

-Total Operating Expenses of the Group amounted to P915M, higher by P124M compared with last year's P791M.
+Total Operating Expenses of the Group amounted to P1.1B, higher by P182M compared with last year's P915M.
 This was mainly due to the net effect of the following: